 v-app-bar component is pivotal to any graphical user interface (GUI), as it generally is the primary source of site navigation.
 The app-bar component works great in conjunction with a v-navigation-drawerfor providing site navigation in your application.

 v-app-bar component is used for application-wide actions and information.

-<v-btn>s with the icon prop are used inside of
+icon prop is used inside of

 v-app-bar they will automatically have their size increased and negative margin applied to ensure proper spacing according to the Material Design Specification.
 If you choose to wrap your buttons in any container, such as a

 div, you will need to apply negative margin to that container in order to properly align them.

 You can make app-bar dense.
-A dense app bar has lower height than regular one
+A dense app bar has lower height than regular one.

 v-app-bar with the